Nathan-Fox-github/Nathan-Fox-github/README.md

 ## Hi there 👋

+My name is Nathan Fox, I am a Software Developer and Computer Science student with interests in Aerospace Engineering and Chemistry.

+I am currently learning Go and React.
 <!--
 **Nathan-Fox-github/Nathan-Fox-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.